markkemper1/send-gun-emailer/README.md

 The api service must be running for the UI to work...
 The api service runs on port 3000 by default and the UI on port 4200.

 ### Prerequisite ###
-* Better have at least node 6.x installed, tested with 6.10
+* Better have at least node 6.9 installed, tested with 6.10 . npm > 3

 #### Running the api service